Saint-Hyacinthe

 Saint-Hyacinthe (/...ˈhaɪ.əsɪnθ/ ..._-HY-ə-sinth, /fr/) is a city in southwestern Quebec east of Montreal on the Yamaska River.
 The population as of the 2021 Canadian census was 57,239.
-The city is located in Les Maskoutains Regional County Municipality of the Montérégie region, and is traversed by the Yamaska River.
-Quebec Autoroute 20 runs perpendicular to the river.
+The city is located in Les Maskoutains Regional County Municipality of the Montérégie region and is crossed by the Yamaska River, which is perpendicular to Quebec Autoroute 20.
 Saint-Hyacinthe is the seat of the judicial district of the same name.

 History

 Jacques-Hyacinthe Simon dit Delorme, owner of the seigneurie, started its settlement in 1757.
 He gave his patron saint name (Saint Hyacinth the Confessor of Poland) to the seigneurie, which was made a city in 1850.

 St. Hyacinth's Cathedral is the seat of the Roman Catholic Diocese of Saint-Hyacinthe.
 It was erected in 1852.
 Bishop Louis-Zéphirin Moreau, beatified by Pope John Paul II on May 10, 1987, was bishop of the diocese from 1875 until his death in 1901.